nickredding/cordova-plugin-apple-watch-link/README.md

 Notifications are scheduled from the iOS app using a traditional Cordova plugin call, as in
 ```
 watchLink.scheduleNotification(trigger, payload, success, error)
-//	trigger = <Number> | { year: <Number>, month: <Number>, day: <Number>,
+//	trigger = <Number> |
+				{ year: <Number>, month: <Number>, day: <Number>,
 					hour: <Number>, minute: <Number>, second: <Number>
-//		If trigger is a number, the notification will occur that number of seconds
+//		If trigger is a number, the notification will occur
-//			after the current time.
+//			in that number of seconds after the current time.
 //		Otherwise, the date and time are used as the notification trigger.
-//		The year, month, and day are optional and default to the current year, month
+//		The year, month, and day are optional and default to
+//			the current year, month
 //			and day if omitted
-//		The hour, minute and second are optional and default to the current time if omitted
+//		The hour, minute and second are optional and default to
+//			the current time if omitted
 //	payload = { title: <String>, subtitle: <String>, body: <String>,
 //					userInfo: <property-list-dictionary>
 //		subtitle, body and userInfo are optional